O'Day 23

-The boat series was built by O'Day Corporation in the United States and the 23-2 was also built by Mariner Construções Náuticas Ltd in Brazil, but all are now out of production.
+The O'Day 23 is a series of recreational keelboats designed by C. Raymond Hunt Assoc. built by O'Day Corporation in the United States and the 23-2 was also built by Mariner Construções Náuticas Ltd in Brazil.
+All are now out of production.

 Design

 The O'Day 23 is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a transom-hung rudder and a folding centerboard keel.
 The boats are normally fitted with outboard motors.

 When it was introduced the O'Day 23-1 model incorporated a unique and controversial pop-up "Lift Top", whereby the entire coachhouse roof could be raised on lift struts above the deck.
 The mast is keel stepped and the roof slides up on the mast, which does not move.
 On later 23-1s the lift top was reduced in size, called a "Convertible Top" and just lifts the area behind the mast.
 When the 23-2 was introduced in 1978 it was of a more conventional design and eliminated this feature entirely.